 Yes – there is no single trade mark registration that covers every country in the world.
-However, at Trade Mark Associates, we facilitate you obtaining registration in non-UK / EU countries, in the most cost-effective manner.
+Our partner firm, Brand Protect, can help you obtain registration in non-UK / EU countries, in the most cost-effective manner.

 Why is it important to undertake a trade mark search before starting the registration process?